 - God restores everyone to a full, loving relationship with Himself.
 Those who know, tell those who don’t.

-- God lives in me permanently in the unbodied form of the Holy Spirit.
+- God lives in me permanently, in the unbodied form of Holy Spirit.

-- God has specific plans and purposes for my life, and He wishes me to be successful and prosperous during my life’s journey.
+- God has specific purposes for my life, and He wishes me to be successful and prosperous during my life’s journey.

-- The nuclear family with heterosexual, married parents is God’s plan for all humankind.
+- The nuclear family with married heterosexual parents is God’s purposes for all humankind.

 - God has placed me exactly where He wants me in a local expression of his Living Body, the Church.

-- I am a unique creation of God, equipped with all the skills, abilities and talents necessary for me to be all God wants me to be and to fulfill all his plans and purposes for my life.
+- I am a unique creation of God, equipped with all the skills, abilities and talents necessary for me to be all God wants me to be, and to fulfill all his purposes for my life.

 My First Homework Assignment

 Okay, here’s your first homework.
 Before you read any further, I want you to take a separate sheet of paper and write down your own beliefs under the heading, “Here Is What I Truly And Honestly Believe.”
 Go ahead, write that heading on a separate sheet of paper and get started writing your own beliefs under that heading.
 To get you started, feel free to “borrow” some of the beliefs of others I wrote just above this paragraph—as long as you truly believe them.
 As you write your beliefs, share them with your spouse or loved ones so you will have shared beliefs.
 Write your own beliefs.
 Write your shared beliefs.

 On the other hand, never discuss your beliefs, values, attitudes, mission statement, or goals with people who will be negative and unbelieving about them; there are enough of those people around you.
 Instead, share them only with like-minded, positive people who will work with you and help you create your bright new future.